This Day In Writing History

 Then one day, their molester breaks into Delaware's office and commits suicide.
 Shattered by the case and burned out, Delaware decides to retire.
 Only in his thirties, he already has more than enough money to retire comfortably.

-Sturgis is tough, burly, and slovenly.
-He's also highly intelligent, dedicated, and the first openly gay homicide detective to serve in the Los Angeles Police Department - a position complicated by the virulent homophobia that runs rampant in the department.
+Tough, burly, and slovenly, Sturgis is also highly intelligent, relentlessly dedicated, and the first openly gay homicide detective to serve in the Los Angeles Police Department - a position complicated by the virulent homophobia that runs rampant in the department.

 The detective's latest case has him stumped.
 A prominent psychiatrist, Dr. Morton Hander, has been found brutally murdered, along with his lover - a former patient.
 Sturgis' only lead lies with Melody Quinn, a psychologically troubled little girl who may have witnessed the murders.

-Milo asks Alex Delaware to become a police consultant and see if he can get Melody to talk about what she might have seen.
+Milo asks Alex Delaware to become a police consultant and try to get Melody to talk about what she might have seen.
 Hesitant at first, Delaware agrees to examine the girl.
-As he and Milo Sturgis plunge into the case, Delaware is shocked when he discovers a connection to the case that nearly destroyed him.
+As he and Sturgis plunge into the case, Delaware is shocked when he discovers a connection to the case that nearly destroyed him.

-The strange and baffling double-murder case leads Delaware to some of the richest, most powerful families in America - and a horrific, murderous conspiracy to prostitute mentally and physically handicapped children to the wealthy and perverted elite...
+The trail of the bizarre case leads Delaware to some of the richest, most powerful families in America - and a horrific, murderous conspiracy to prostitute mentally and physically handicapped children to depraved psychopaths whose wealth and position places them above the law.

-When the Bough Breaks won Jonathan Kellerman the Edgar Award for Best First novel.
-So far, he has written 27 Alex Delaware novels, with the doctor using his psychological expertise to help Detective Milo Sturgis solve bizarre and brutal crimes.
+When the Bough Breaks won Jonathan Kellerman the Edgar Award for Best First Novel.
+So far, he has written 28 Alex Delaware novels, with the doctor using his psychological expertise to help his best friend Detective Milo Sturgis solve bizarre and brutal crimes.

 Kellerman's background as a psychologist gives his stories a strong sense of authenticity, despite the bizarre and horrific nature of the crimes Alex Delaware is tasked with helping to solve.